ROCm/rocAL/tests/cpp_api/rocjpeg_decode_perf/README.md

 separate CMake target.
 Do not place `perf_sharded_launcher.cpp` inside existing folders such as `performance_tests/` or `dataloader_multithread/`, because those folders glob `*.cpp` files into a single executable.

+This harness is manual/performance-oriented and is not wired into the regular CTest flow.
+It is intended for explicit developer or PR-reviewer runs on systems with the needed dataset, rocAL build, rocJPEG build, and GPU configuration.

 Suggested minimal CMake target: